Sandy Springs DUI Lawyers

 Three tracks you can take [beware of choosing without the advice of an experienced Sandy Springs DUI lawyer]:

-3. Properly waive your right to an administrative hearing in your Sandy Springs DUI case and have an ignition interlock device (IID) installed: This track came into effect July 1, 2017.
+This track came into effect July 1, 2017.
 This allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Sandy Springs DUI criminal case without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Sandy Springs DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit.
+It comes with a cost, of course.
+It involves appropriately waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Sandy Springs DUI officer’s request for a state-administered chemical test.
+If you choose this track, we highly advise installing the ignition interlock first and then going to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Sandy Springs DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);